rocknRol/max7219mat/README.md

-# Matrix display 32x32 pixel based on Maxim 7219 chip controller and Linux platform driver for Raspberry PI
+# Matrix display 32x32 pixel based on Maxim 7219 chip controller and Linux platform driver for Raspberry Pi

 This project was born with an educational intent, because I have used it to learn how to write an platform driver with DTS for Linux embedded system.
-In the follow we will see how to use Raspberry PI 3B to drive a 32x32 led matrix display.
+In the follow we will see how to use Raspberry Pi 3B to drive a 32x32 led matrix display.
 We will starting from design electronic circuit until to develop animations in Python...

 "max7219mat" is composed by: the electronic board, a platform device driver, a minimal library in C language and a Cython wrapper to making callable the C library from Python code.